zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Multi-queue for NICs.md

 ## Configure multi-queue support for NICs on a Windows ECS instance {#section_qgd_bkw_ydb .section}

 **Note:** We are inviting Windows users to test the performance improvement.
-Windows systems see improved network performance after using multi-queue for NICs, but the improvement is not as good as seen in Linux systems.
+Windows systems see improved network performance after using multi-queue for NICs, but the improvement is not as much as for Linux systems.

 If you are using a Windows instance, you must install the driver to use the multi-queue feature for NICs.

 To install the driver for Windows systems, follow these steps:

-1. [Open a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to request and download the driver installation package.
+1. Open a ticket to request and download the driver installation package.
 2. Unzip the driver installation package.
 For Windows 2012/2016 systems, use the driver in the Win8/amd64 folder.
 3. Upgrade the NIC driver:
     1. Select **Device Manager** \> **Network adapters**.
     2. Right click **Red Hat VirtIO Ethernet Adapter** and select **Update Driver**.
     3. Select the Win8/admin64 directory of the driver directory that you have unzipped, and update the driver.
-4. After the driver is upgraded, we recommend that you restart the Windows system.
+4. Recommended: Restart the Windows system after the driver is upgraded.

 The multi-queue feature for NICs is now ready to use.